 Also known as edema, swelling occurs in many places throughout our body and it is the body’s response to many different types of injury.
 When individuals think of swelling on their body, they often think of bruised knees or other contusions suffered on various parts of our skin.
 However, swelling can occur internally as well, on any organ or internal body part that contains blood capillaries.
 This includes the brain.

 There are many different causes of brain swelling that medical researchers have identified over the years.
-One of the leading causes most commonly associated with car accidents and personal injury litigation is traumatic brain injury (TBI).
-Also known as a head injury, brain injury, or acquired brain injury, a TBI is defined as a sudden (i.e. traumatic) event that damages the brain.
-TBIs occur from both the physical contact itself and also the quick acceleration and deceleration of the head and neck.
+One of the most common types associated with car accidents and personal injury litigation is traumatic brain injury (TBI).
+This includes various types of brain injuries, such as mild TBI, severe TBI, closed head injuries, and diffuse axonal injury.
+Also known as a head injury or acquired brain injury, a TBI is defined as a sudden (i.e. traumatic) event that damages the brain.
+TBIs occur from both the physical contact itself and also the quick acceleration and deceleration of the head and neck—even in cases where seat belts were properly used.
+While seat belts can help prevent many injuries, the force of impact in a collision may still cause the brain to shift inside the skull, affecting critical parts of the brain responsible for vision, balance, memory, and other essential functions.

 Other causes of brain swelling include both ischemic and hemorrhagic strokes.
-Ischemic strokes are the most common type of stroke and are caused by a blood clot or blockage near the brain.
-When the brain is not able to receive blood (and the oxygen it contains), the brain responds by swelling.
-Hemorrhagic strokes, as the name implies, involve blood leaking in the brain.
-As the body responds to this blood leak, pressure and swelling builds in the brain.
+Ischemic strokes, the most common type, are caused by a blood clot or blockage that prevents the brain from receiving oxygen-rich blood, resulting in swelling.
+Hemorrhagic strokes involve blood leaking into or around the brain, which also increases pressure and swelling.

-Although TBIs and strokes are not directly related, incurring a traumatic brain injury after an auto accident can exacerbate any underlying risk of either an ischemic or hemorrhagic stroke.
-Other causes of brain swelling include infections, tumors, and high altitudes.
+Although TBIs and strokes are not directly related, suffering a traumatic brain injury after a car accident can increase the risk of both ischemic and hemorrhagic stroke.
+Other causes of brain swelling include infections, tumors, and even exposure to high altitudes.

 After suffering a personal injury to the head in a car accident, there are many different symptoms for which accident victims should be on the lookout.
-Common symptoms include headaches, neck pain and/or stiffness, nausea and vomiting, feeling dizzy, irregular breathing patterns, vision loss or changes in vision, memory loss, difficulty walking and/or speaking, experiencing a seizure, and loss of consciousness.
+Common symptoms include headaches, neck pain and/or stiffness, nausea and vomiting, drowsiness, mood changes, loss of balance, feeling dizzy, irregular breathing patterns, slurred speech, vision loss or changes in vision, memory loss, difficulty walking and/or speaking, experiencing a seizure, and loss of consciousness.
 In more serious injury cases, where the head trauma is left untreated, brain swelling can result in impairment of brain functions and/or permanent brain damage.

-The previous section of this article outlined some of the most commonly reported symptoms of individuals who are suffering from swelling of the brain.
-To accurately diagnose severe head injuries like brain swelling, physicians will use information about any presenting symptoms in combination with a variety of different exams and tests.
+To accurately diagnose severe head injuries like brain swelling, physicians use presenting symptoms in combination with a variety of different exams and tests.

 As the reader can see, the amount of testing that accompanies accurate brain swelling diagnosis can be significant, and an accident victim’s insurance may or may not provide coverage for all of the necessary procedures used during the assessment and diagnosis period.
-Therefore, consultation with an experienced local personal injury attorney is advised in order to determine if the other party involved in the accident should be taken to court to provide compensation for the costs associated with the victim’s medical care.
+Therefore, consultation with an experienced local personal injury attorney is advised in order to determine if the other party involved in the accident should be held financially responsible for the victim’s medical care.

 Sometimes, when the degree of brain swelling is the result of a more mild traumatic brain injury, the issue can resolve itself within a couple of days.
 However, when individuals incur an injury to the head after a vehicle crash that causes brain swelling, it's typically a more severe injury and more intensive intervention should begin immediately.